Groups & Factions

 Known For

-• Large percentage of student members.
+• Large percentage of student members and noticable presence at some universities.

 • Labour Party entryism until expelled in 2021.